neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

-- A variable representing the OpenMC tally; the score is selected with the `tally_score` parameter, while the name is selected with the `tally_name` parameter (which defaults to `heat_source`).
-For simplicity, all references to this variable will just be referred to as `heat_source`, even though the name is customizable.
+- A variable representing the OpenMC tally; the score is selected with the `tally_score` parameter, while the name is selected with the `tally_name` parameter (which defaults to the name of the score).
 - `temp`, the temperature to be sent to OpenMC
 - `density`, the density to be sent to OpenMC (fluid coupling only)